 You’ll get complete PEP screening, sanctioned lists, global regulatory and law enforcement lists, negative media checks, and more – all packaged in a well-designed interface optimized for ease of use, whether you’re in Risk and Compliance, Investment Banking, or Asset Management.

 - Complete AML and KYC tools: Ensure you have all the right tools at your disposal.

 - Ease of use: Refinitiv is a well-designed product, ideal for risk managers and compliance officers who need an upgrade from the old spreadsheets.

-- Opaque pricing: it’s hard to know exactly how effective Refinitiv is unless you jump through the hoops o multiple demo calls and sales presentations.
+- Opaque pricing: It’s hard to know exactly how effective Refinitiv is unless you jump through the hoops of multiple demo calls and sales presentations.

 - Available by contacting the sales team.

 Choose Refinitiv if:

 - You are in wealth management or finance, trading, or investment banking.